Bill Evans: Work with George Russell

 Evans met composer George Russell during his tenure with Lucy Reed.
-Russell's first impression of Evans was negative ("this is going to be like pulling teeth all day"), but when he secretly heard Evans play, he completely changed his mind.
-Russell was then developing his magnum opus, the treatise Lydian Chromatic Concept of Tonal Organization, in which he argued that the Lydian mode was more compatible with tonality than the major scale used in most music.
+Russell's first impression of Evans was unfavorable ("this is going to be like pulling teeth all day"), but when he secretly heard Evans play, he changed his mind.
+Russell was then developing his magnum opus, the treatise Lydian Chromatic Concept of Tonal Organization, in which he argued that the Lydian mode was more compatible with tonality than the major scale (Ionian mode) used in most music.
 This was groundbreaking in jazz, and soon influenced musicians like Miles Davis.
 Evans, who was already acquainted with these ideas, began to work with Russell in 1956.

-By this time, RCA Victor had begun a series of recordings called Jazz Workshop, and soon Russell, through the intervention of Hal McKusick and Jack Lewis, gained his own record date titled The Jazz Workshop and released in 1957.
-At that time, Russell assembled trumpeter Art Farmer, guitarist Barry Galbraith, bassist Milt Hinton and Bill Evans on piano for three recording dates, along with several rehearsal sessions.
+By this time, RCA Victor had begun a series of recordings called Jazz Workshop, and soon Russell, through the intervention of Hal McKusick and Jack Lewis, gained his own record date, titled The Jazz Workshop and released in 1957.
+At that time, Russell assembled trumpeter Art Farmer, guitarist Barry Galbraith, bassist Milt Hinton, and Evans for three recording dates, along with several rehearsal sessions.
 Initially, for these sessions, only the bassist was given a written part, while the rest were left, and, according to Farmer, "took the parts at home and tried to come to terms with them".
 The album took a year to make, and was successful enough to enable Russell to escape his penurious lifestyle.
 Evans performed a significant solo in "Concerto for Billy the Kid".

 In 1957, Russell was one of six composers (three jazz, three classical) Brandeis University commissioned to write a piece for its Festival of the Creative Arts in the context of the first experiments in third stream jazz.
 Russell wrote a suite for orchestra, "All About Rosie", that featured Evans, among other soloists.
 "All About Rosie" has been cited as one of the few convincing examples of composed polyphony in jazz.
 A week before the festival, the piece was previewed on TV, and Evans's performance was deemed "legendary" in jazz circles.
-During the festival performance, on June 6, Evans became acquainted with Chuck Israels, who became his bassist years later.
-During the Brandeis Festival, guitarist Joe Puma invited Evans to play on the album Joe Puma/Jazz.
+During the festival performance on June 6, Evans became acquainted with Chuck Israels, who became his bassist years later.
+Also during the festival, guitarist Joe Puma invited Evans to play on the album Joe Puma/Jazz.

 That year, Evans also met bassist Scott LaFaro while auditioning him for a place in an ensemble led by trumpeter Chet Baker, and was impressed.
 LaFaro joined his trio three years later.

-Evans also performed on albums by Charles Mingus, Oliver Nelson, Tony Scott, Eddie Costa and Art Farmer.
+Evans also performed on albums by Charles Mingus, Oliver Nelson, Tony Scott, Eddie Costa, and Art Farmer.